Harsh31750/SecureSphere/README.md

 ## Frontend Project
-This repository includes the frontend code developed for the VRV Security assignment, part of the application process for the Frontend Intern position.
-The project is built using React.js and aims to create a seamless, responsive Role-Based Access Control (RBAC) interface for managing user roles and permissions efficiently.
+This repository includes the frontend code which is built using React.js and aims to create a seamless, responsive Role-Based Access Control (RBAC) interface for managing user roles and permissions efficiently.

 ## Project Summary
 The RBAC user interface is built to assist administrators in managing users, roles, and permissions.
 It provides key functionalities such as: